 We've got everything from dinner rolls to mashed potatoes, fresh salads to simple roasted vegetables, twists on the classics (think Green Bean Casserole, Twice-Baked Sweet Potatoes, and Creme Fraiche Mashed Potatoes with Gruyere), to vegan and gluten-free options.
 We've even got recipes for the Instant Pot and Slow Cooker if oven space is at a premium.

 And because it is one of my most popular posts this time of year, if you happen to be thinking of roasting your turkey ahead of time, check out my handy guide on How to Roast a Turkey Ahead.
+Or even make your whole meal in advance with this roundup of my favorite make-ahead recipes: 35 Thanksgiving Recipes that Can Be Made Ahead.

 This classic stuffing with plenty of savory herbs and sausage has a secret.
 It is at its best if made ahead and refrigerated overnight.
 Just pop it in the oven on the big day!